Telehealth occupational therapy continues to change the way we practice, and it will impact our profession in ways we have yet to imagine.

 - Some plans come with reporting and compliance features

-- Free for limited services
+- Many options including free for limited services

 - Reviewers on Capterra highlighted the solution’s free option and ease of use